resmio/git-along/sentry-errors.md

   * Check up on the issue the next time
 * It's an error we can't / won't fix (Caused by a browser plugin / virus / etc.)
   * Set it to ignore forever
+  * Add a comment why we're ignoring it

 Every few weeks, look at the ignored errors and look for anything that happens too often to stay ignored.